 London Fields User Group (LFUG)

-The LFUG is a group of local residents and park users.
-The group works with the Council to maintain and improve the quality of the park and its facilties including sports provision, nature conservation and biodiversity.
-You can now follow LFUG's activities on Facebook.
+The LFUG is a group of local residents and park users who work with us to maintain and improve the quality of the park and its facilties.
+They also look at sports provision, nature conservation and biodiversity.
+Follow LFUG's activities on Facebook.
+Contact Mike Martin (chair) at firstname.lastname@example.org.